 Tobacco production offered a sense pride for the people and became quite intertwined with Philippine culture.

 Soon however, Spain established an oppressive monopoly over the Philippine tobacco industry that would result in abuse and horrific conditions for the local population.
-As a consequence of the monopoly, the Philippines became the biggest tobacco-producing country in Asia while the people struggled under its rule.
+As a consequence of the monopoly, the Philippines became the biggest tobacco-producing country in Asia while the people struggled under Spanish rule.

 This persisted until 1881 when the monopoly was finally abolished under King Alfonso III.